morganwright2/morganwright2.github.io/essays/Reflective Analysis of my ITM 352 Experience.md

     Experiencing and understanding first-hand project management, working in teams, software development issues Gaining confidence in addressing MIS problems
     For each of the above goals, explain what stands out in your class experience that indicates you have met that goal.
 You do not need to be comprehensive but do be specific.
 You should make each goal a sub-section.
+        In ITM 352, we dove into programming essentials and seeing how they fit into the broader landscape of IT and MIS.
+Through hands-on projects, like our assignment 1 and 2, and collaborative problem-solving, like working on our labs in class, I gained practical experience in software development and encountered various MIS challenges.
+Engaging in project management tasks and teamwork helped solidified my basic understanding of how IT solutions are implemented in real-world settings.
+Overall, this experience has sky rocketed my confidence in addressing complex problems effectively.

 2. Course Elements and Personal Engagement
     What did you learn from creating a professional portfolio and using it in ITM 352?